 Many of the more serious symptoms of alcohol addiction may not manifest for many years.
 However, an alcoholic almost immediately starts exhibiting behavioral signs.
 They take abnormal behavior beyond the intoxication period and often become withdrawn, obsessed with getting their next drink, and a completely different person from the one they were prior to their alcohol addiction.
 Such erratic shifts in personality and disposition almost always negatively impact personal and professional relationships, and oftentimes place an alcoholic in serious legal trouble because of foolish and criminal acts perpetrated during intoxication.
 If a person isn’t mindful enough of their addiction to seek help at this point, they could be leaving themselves open to further relationship problems and life-threatening illness.

 An excess of alcohol mounts an attack on both the brain and the body.
-Alcoholics who don’t seek help in a timely fashion are prone to liver disease, central nervous system (CMS) dysfunction, gastrointestinal/digestive problems, temporal/neurological liabilities, etc. One of the most common, serious and likely problems of alcohol addiction is the chance of one day suffering liver failure.
+Alcoholics who don’t seek help in a timely fashion are prone to liver disease, central nervous system dysfunction, gastrointestinal/digestive problems, temporal/neurological liabilities, etc. One of the most common, serious and likely problems of alcohol addiction is the chance of one day suffering liver failure.
 The liver is an essential organ, the welfare of which is severely compromised by excess amounts of liquor.
-People who suffer from alcohol addiction and choose not to seek treatment or rehab will almost certainly develop serious liver complications at some point in their lives.
+People who suffer from alcohol addiction and choose not to seek treatment or rehab run a heightened risk of developing serious liver complications at some point in their lives.

 The longer alcohol addiction goes untreated, the more single-minded the alcoholic's search for the next drink will become, eventually invading every aspect of their life.
 If you or your loved one are suffering from alcohol addiction, contact us today!
-Our nationwide state-of-the-art database can recommend the best quality alcohol addiction treatment programs for you or your loved one.
-Just because no two addiction stories are exactly alike, doesn’t mean that you can’t share the success story of the many we’ve helped find comprehensive, quality and compassionate alcohol addiction treatment.
-The National Alcohol and Substance Abuse Information Center (NASAIC) maintains a continuously updated national database of alcohol addiction treatment centers in your local area, as well as the leading recommended alcohol addiction treatment centers in the United States and around the world.
+Our nationwide state-of-the-art database can recommend the best-quality alcohol addiction treatment programs for you or your loved one.